haberdashPI/vscode-master-key/notes.md

 NEXT UP:

-IMPREOVEMENT: organize commands listed in the palette by:
-  - place frequently used commands near the bottom

-UNIT TESTS for palette / and visual binding display UNIT TESTS for newly added
+UNIT TESTS for palette / and visual binding display UNIT TESTS for newly added properties

 IMPROVE KEYBINDINGS: I have thoughts about how to change my keymap now (maybe prioritize any keybinding redesign before doing this)